Sven-I-Am/PHP-Price-Calculator/README.md

 objectives they will be moved up into the timeline section and ticked off using emotes such as :heavy_check_mark:

 ### must-haves
-1. A dropdown where you can select a Product and a Customer and you get the basic information of the product + the price.
+1. A dropdown where you can select a Product and a Customer and you get the basic information of the product + the price. :heavy_check_mark:
 2. Use a MVC pattern.
-You can use the MVC Boilerplate.
+You can use the MVC Boilerplate. :heavy_check:
-3. Use separate objects for importing the entities with SQL, and for managing the entities.
+3. Use separate objects for importing the entities with SQL, and for managing the entities. :heavy_check_mark:

 ### Nice to have
 1. An actual login page for a customer